Thursday, August 29, 2024

 5. Freedom of speech is neither inherently "left-wing" or "right-wing."
 It is for everyone, regardless of one's political views, religion, race, gender, ethnicity, or sexual orientation.
 Having an intellectual marketplace allows to advance new ideas and find like-minded individuals to inculcate social and political change.

-6. Not only does the First Amendment give us the ability, but to express ourselves openly.
+6. The First Amendment gives us the ability to express ourselves openly.
 As long as people are not harming others vis-à-vis the non-aggression axiom, I want people to live their lives as freely and happily as possible.
 That includes their freedom of speech, religion, press, assembly, and petition.
 To quote Supreme Court Justice Thurgood Marshall, "the human spirit...demands self-expression.
 Such expression is an integral part of the development of ideas and a sense of identity.
 To suppress expression is to reject the basic human desire for recognition and affront the individuals's worth and dignity."

 Many Americans seem to view freedom of speech with a "fine for me, but not for thee" mentality.
 When they can express themselves, it is acceptable.
 However, when it is someone with whom they disagree expresses their views and opinions, it is a whole different scenario.
 This attitude comes from a society that prefers to avoid or silent dissent instead of learning how to have difficult conversations on controversial issues.
 What is unnerving is that Americans have more tolerance for unprotected conduct than they do various forms of protected speech, much as we have seen with the recent pro-Palestine protests on college campuses.